Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/site-templates/nginx-configs.md

 This will give you:

  - a webroot folder `public_html`
- - that serves sitename.local, where sitename is the name of your site in `vvv-custom.yml`
+ - that serves a from the `hosts` defined in the site section of `vvv-custom.yml`
- - Error and access logs in `log/error.log` and `log/access.log`
+ - Gives Nginx error and access logs in `log/error.log` and `log/access.log`

 You will need to create the `public_html` and `log` folders if they don't exist